 After school sports clubs: Football (Kettering town) Tennis (Kettering Tennis Club) Multi skills, Archery, Gymnastics (Mr Tranmer) Swimming moved to Year 4 - Longer lessons with no change over time wasted.
 Top up swimming lessons for Year 6 in Summer term.
-2. Profile of PE and sport is raised across the school as a tool for whole-school improvement Fortnightly reports on Meadowside Matters Daily Mile training delivered to staff Heat map for KS2 and identify strategies for more physical activity.
+The sports clubs are well attended and are looking to introduce some alternative clubs in September such as Cheerleading.
+Swimming was more successful with Year 4 and Year 6 completed their missed sessions from the COVID period.
+2. Profile of PE and sport is raised across the school as a tool for wholeschool improvement Fortnightly reports on Meadowside Matters Daily Mile training delivered to staff Heat map for KS2 and identify strategies for more physical activity.
 Meet with SLT termly Deep dive in PE with LA School Improvement Partner.
 Equipment is organised, accessible and fit for purpose.
-Saints Rugby Club working with Year 5 to deliver Tag rugby unit.
+Saint Rugby Club working with Year 5 to deliver Tag rugby unit.
 To attend 9 school games events throughout the year.
 To organise Football tournaments against St. Mary's after school.
-Sports Crew display board 3.
-Increase confidence and skills of staff in teaching PE and Sport Staff to teach good quality PE lessons twice a week following the Get Set 4 PE Scheme of Work.
+The sports profile has most definitely raised.
+OFSTED came in and carried out a deep dive in PE, which the overall rating was GOOD.
+The last creative mission was based around the Commonwealth games.
+In class the children learnt dances from around the commonwealth and learnt about their countries geographically.
+We invited a member of a wheelchair basketball team to come and inform the children of the sport and demonstrate the wheelchair in action.
+Then over two days all children took part in a full day of sports.
+We planned fully inclusive sports activities and races.
+We had an opening ceremony where the children performed their dances and paraded flags from their chosen country to which parents were invited.
+We attended 9 school games and would have liked to have attended more but staffing proved difficult due to COVID.
+3. Increase confidence and skills of staff in teaching PE and Sport Staff to teach good quality PE lessons twice a week following the Get Set 4 PE Scheme of Work.
 Sports leadership and advisory role using Mr Tranmer to upskill staff.
 To carry out a Staff questionnaire to ensure staff are supported to teach PE.
 Staff to teach good quality PE lessons twice a week.
 CPD for all staff- CF to circulate any CPD for staff through email.
+Lesson observations were carried out during the spring term by the PE Lead and by OFSTED.
+Lessons were well delivered, and skills being taught showed progression across the school.
+MR Tranmer's training focused on the use of gymnastic equipment.
+The feedback from staff was positive.
+Another staff questionnaire will be completed in September.
+CPD was circulated but no one wanted to attend any training.